Moths of North Carolina

 Habitats: The preferred habitats are poorly documented.
 We have records from a barrier island, the edge of a floodplain, and a residential neighborhood.

-Larval Host Plants: The host plants are undocumented.
-Powell and Brown (2012) reared larvae on Achillea millefolium, but doubted whether this species is used in the wild. - View
+Larval Host Plants: Host plants are poorly documented.
+Powell and Brown (2012) reared larvae on American Yarrow (Achillea gracilis), but doubted whether this species is used in the wild. - View

 Observation Methods: The adults are attracted to lights.